daizhirui/CamelStudioX_Mac/CamelStudioX/Support/README.md

 #### Build 46 on 19.07.2018

 - Fixed: A mistake of setting the initial stack pointer in the converter.
+- Fixed: No response of baudrate box in the serial monitor.

 ### Version 3.7.6
 ----